Rfam/rfam-docs/docs/source/searching-rfam.rst

 * text fields for Rfam families, such as family descriptions and identifiers
 * Rfam associated Wikipedia entries
-* Literature reference titles and authors
+* literature reference titles and authors
 * PDB structures

 Your keyword should be a simple text string (letters and numbers),